Adult animation in the United States: After the Hays Code

 Many of the adult animated series on broadcast television have featured LGBTQ characters.
 Fox's The Simpsons has included gay characters, some of which were one-offs, an on-and-off-again gay couple, and lesbian characters.
 Additionally, gay characters appeared in Family Guy, King of the Hill Duncanville, have done the same.
 Additionally, bisexual characters appeared in Sit Down, Shut Up, which aired from April to November 2009, while gay characters headlined the short-lived show, Allen Gregory.
-The FOX adult animated sitcom, The Great North, which began airing in January 2021, included gay characters, as did the late 2006 series Freak Show, Brickleberry, which aired from 2012 to 2015, fearyed lesbian characters while South Park included gay and lesbian characters, as did Drawn Together.
+The FOX adult animated sitcom, The Great North, which began airing in January 2021, included gay characters, as did the late 2006 series Freak Show, Brickleberry, which aired from 2012 to 2015, featured lesbian characters while South Park included gay and lesbian characters, as did Drawn Together.